 FMSHRC and contractor personnel who are eligible for telework are expected to telework, unless they are directed otherwise by their supervisor for an essential and limited purpose.
 No personnel may perform work at a FMSHRC facility without prior supervisor approval.
-Supervisors may only approve onsite work that is essential as determined in coordination with the FMSHRC Team.
+Supervisors may only approve onsite work they have determined as essential in coordination with the Executive Director, or in cases of absence, the Executive Director's designee.